d-j-e/SNPPar/README.md

   * Another with all mutation events at SNP positions found to be parallel
 * Tree in NHX (extended Newick) and NEXUS formats
   * Internal node labels (same as found in mutation event tables)
-  * Total number of mutation events (SNPs) and parallel mutation events on each branch
+  * Total number of mutation events (SNPs) and parallel mutation events on each branch (but see Important Note below)
-  * the NEXUS tree can be read into [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) and iToL (https://itol.embl.de/)
+  * the NEXUS tree can be read into [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) and [iToL](https://itol.embl.de/)
-  * the NHX tree should be for [ggtree](https://bioconductor.org/packages/release/bioc/html/ggtree.html) but does not work as planned - an alternative is in development...
+  * the NHX tree can be read by [ggtree](https://bioconductor.org/packages/release/bioc/html/ggtree.html)

 # Explanation of header in mutation event files...
 * Common results